Koolskull/matrix-rpg/README.md

 A decentralized RPG game built on Matrix protocol with Monero integration for achievements and rewards.

+I would like to be able to essentially build a MMORPG that has play-to-earn qualities on as minimal an interface as possible.
+2D-style like zelda, or maybe moreso like VMK (Virtual Magic Kingdom).

+Each room would represent a physical space for your character to walk around in, and would have it's own live chat where you talk with other players.

+This game would be mostly social with minigames connecting the experience with colorful elements.

+I would like to possibly have some rooms be different maybe with threeJS for 3D experiences, but that is not the most important version for early implementation.

 ## Project Overview

 This project combines several key technologies: